-Covering a thousand years of Scottish history, this account incorporates both historical and contemporary research into old theories and controversies.
-During the first millennium AD, the most northerly part of Britain evolved into the country known today as Scotland.
-The transition was a long process of social and political change driven by the ambitions of powerful warlords; tribal chiefs and Roman generals, at first, followed by dynamic warrior-kings who campaigned far beyond their own borders.
-From Lothian to Orkney and from Fife to the Isle of Skye, fierce battles were won and lost, but, by AD 1000, a dynasty of Gaelic-speaking kings, the Picts, and Scots began to forge a single, unified nation which transcended enmities.
-With maps to illustrate the history, this chronicle brings to life the great warrior-kings of early Scotland.
+During the first millennium AD the most northerly part of Britain evolved into the country known today as Scotland.
+The transition was a long process of social and political change driven by the ambitions of powerful warlords.
+At first these men were tribal chiefs, Roman generals or rulers of small kingdoms.
+Later, after the Romans departed, the initiative was seized by dynamic warrior-kings who campaigned far beyond their own borders.
+Armies of Picts, Scots, Vikings, Britons and Anglo-Saxons fought each other for supremacy.
+From Lothian to Orkney, from Fife to the Isle of Skye, fierce battles were won and lost.
+By AD 1000 the political situation had changed for ever.
+Led by a dynasty of Gaelic-speaking kings the Picts and Scots began to forge a single, unified nation which transcended past enmities.
+In this book the remarkable story of how ancient North Britain became the medieval kingdom of Scotland is told.